khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 There are some handy tools that can assist you in upgrading your PHP version.
 [Rector](https://github.com/rectorphp/rector) is the standout there , it is covered in detail in the folder `Tools`

 Once PHP is updated, errors removed, obsolete functions rewritten, and other problematic pieces of code simplified, you can move to another stage of refactoring that has to do with libraries.

+#### 4. Update your libraries

+When you are in the early stages of PHP refactoring, inspecting all of the libraries in your project is a must.

+> **If your system is large and old, chances are that some of your libraries are not only outdated but entirely abandoned by their authors.**

+Updating is quite straightforward.
+The composer tool detects outdated/abandoned ones.
+Such libraries often recommend how best to update or replace them.
+The difficult part is finding all the pieces of code affected by the libraries (you can use your IDE to assist in that).
 ### Techniques for Refactoring PHP Code

 Several techniques can be applied to refactor PHP code.
 Some of the most common methods include: